How Do You Recognize Love?

 These are a few qualities that show dependability and commitment over time.
 It starts with you.
 Love is complicated but you can create healthier relationships by expanding your definition of love and letting yourself have it.

 You deserve to have love in your life.
-Find ways to embrace it.
+Find ways to embrace it in your daily life.
 Breathe it in as you think of someone who really loves you.
 Practice sitting with that love in your heart.
-That is a gift you can give yourself!
+That is a gift that you can give yourself!